 The benefit of doing so becomes a bit smaller with each passing year as the end date for tax deferral remains the same.
-Yet, there are still reasons to consider making such an investment, particularly if you’ve realized a sizeable capital gain in 2021.
+Yet, there are still reasons to consider making such an investment, particularly if you’ve realized a sizeable capital gain.

 Today’s guest from Fiona Smith post explores the pros and cons of these investments, and we consider how pending legislation could impact opportunity investments for certain taxpayers if passed.

 Fiona Smith is the Founder of The Millennial Money Woman.
 She’s been featured on Forbes, was a speaker at the national FinCon 2021 conference, and she’s a co-founder of a local non-profit charity, promoting financial literacy with underprivileged minorities.
 Fiona earned her Master of Science degree in Personal Financial Planning and is a self-proclaimed finance ninja.
 Fiona’s passion is helping others take control of their money to build a better future.
 You can find her on Twitter: @The_MMW or sign up for her newsletter.